2010: The Kindness Of Strangers

 After working through the details I have been fortunate enough to land a few sponsors who are willing to stick their necks out for me.

-Enter Colorado Norton Works, JS Motorsport, Fullauto Technologies, Left Coast Racing, and Comstock Engineering.
+Enter Colorado Norton Works, Fullauto Technologies, Left Coast Racing, and Comstock Engineering.

 On to the build: